Learn how to play Ticket to Ride

 - Destination Tickets kept secret until the end of the game

-- Locomotive car cards are WILD CARDS which can be used to represent any colour
+Locomotive car cards are MULTI-COLOURED and are wild cards that can be used to represent any colour.

 The player may draw 2 train car cards.
 For each of the 2 cards, the player may:

-IF AT ANY TIME, 3 of the 5 face-up cards are LOCOMOTIVES, all cards are immediately discarded and five new ones are turned face-up to replace them
+When taking face-up cards, immediately draw from the deck and replace the face-up card.
+If a player draws a LOCOMOTIVE Card from the face-up cards, the player draws 1 train car card instead of 2.
+If the replacement face-up card is a LOCOMOTIVE Card, the player cannot take it.
+IF AT ANY TIME, 3 of the 5 face-up cards are LOCOMOTIVES, all cards are immediately discarded and five new ones are turned face-up to replace them.

 Points scored when claiming routes